ClickCease Mistletoe Care | San Francisco | Arborist Now - Arborist Now

 Get Our Free Seasonal Planting Guide

-Mistletoe does not normally kill a tree, but it can be a contributing factor in a tree’s loss if the tree has other problems.
+Mistletoe does not normally kill a tree, but it can be a contributing factor in the loss of a tree if the tree has other problems.
 Mistletoe stays green in the winter when its host tree goes dormant.
-The deciduous trees are nearly all bare then, putting their branches— and whatever is living in them— in full view.
-If you think you see a bird’s nest, look a little closer and you might discover that your tree is playing host to a growth of mistletoe.
+The deciduous trees are nearly all bare then, putting their branches—and whatever is living in them—in full view.
+If you think you see a bird’s nest, look a little closer, and you might discover that your tree is playing host to a growth of mistletoe.

 Many biologists consider mistletoe to be a fundamental species that affords surprising benefits to a list of forest inhabitants.
-Studies have revealed that removing large amounts of mistletoe results lower local bird population as they often use it for nesting.
-Further, because mistletoe lives off of trees, its leaves are chock full of nutrients.
+Studies have revealed that removing large amounts of mistletoe results in a lower local bird population, as they often use it for nesting.
+Furthermore, because mistletoe lives off of trees, its leaves are chock-full of nutrients.
 When its leaves fall, they enrich the soil and benefit ground-dwelling species.

-While doing research on mistletoe – a topic perfect for the week before Christmas, here is an entertaining source with several very interesting and amusing facts about mistletoe.
-Take time for visit to their site, if you love trivia and very useful “useless" information.
+While doing research on mistletoe—a topic perfect for the week before Christmas—we found an entertaining source with several very interesting and amusing facts about mistletoe.
+Take time to visit to their site if you love trivia and very useful “useless" information.

 • Worldwide, 1,300 mistletoe species exist, with 30 in the US and Canada.